xmos/lib_xua/doc/rst/sw_mixer.rst

 |endfullwidth|

-Host Control
+Host control
 ------------

-The mixer can be controlled from a host PC by sending requests to Endpoint 0.
-XMOS provides a simple command line based sample application demonstrating how the mixer can be controlled.
+The mixer can be controlled from a host PC by sending requests to Endpoint 0. `XMOS` provides a simple command line based sample application demonstrating how the mixer can be controlled.
 This is intended as an example of how you might add mixer control to your own control application.
 It is not intended to be exposed to end users.

-For details, consult the README file in the host_usb_mixer_control directory.
+For details, consult the `README` file in the `host_usb_mixer_control` directory.
 A list of arguments can also be seen with::

   $ ./xmos_mixer --help